vantage-sh/docs.vantage.sh/docs/connecting_azure.md

 2. On the Azure integration page, click **Add Credentials**.
 3. Add the **Azure AD Tenant ID**, **Service Principal App ID**, and **Service Principal Password** you previously obtained, then click **Connect Account**.
 Vantage will begin importing your Azure costs.

+### Next Steps: Manage Workspace Access

+Once your costs are imported, select which workspaces this integration is associated with.
+See the [Workspaces](/workspaces#integration-workspace) documentation for information.

 ## Azure Cost and Rightsizing Recommendations

 Vantage currently supports [cost recommendations](/cost_recommendations) for Compute Reserved Instances and Compute Unattached Virtual Hard Disks (disks that have not been attached to a VM in the last 30 days).
 Each recommendation shows potential savings value, which is something that is not shown in Azure Advisor.
 Savings estimates are displayed in USD.